 Here again, the PocketRocket 2 did well but was hampered by the wind.
 In our no-wind boil time test, we brought 1 liter of water to a rolling boil in 4 minutes and 41 seconds.

 In our 8 - 10 mph the flame did not blow out, because of MSR's WindClip windshield, but this stove was not able to boil water.
 After 30 minutes, the best our testers got were small bubbles on the bottom of the pot.

 Ease Of Use

 The PocketRocket 2 was reasonably easy to use.
 Several of the other small canister models now sport piezo igniters which this model lacks.
 In other respects, it did well.

 The pot supports are not as big as we would have liked.
 The control valve wire was easy to use, even with a gloved hand.
 The only small part you must manage is the svelte plastic case that comes with the burner, and we often left this at home.

 This stove is on the verge of winning our Best Buy award, we think it's a fantastic value.
 It's only $5 more than the original PocketRocket, but it's lighter, smaller, and boils faster.
 Time for an upgrade?

-If our testing team could only have one backpacking stove, it would be the PocketRocket 2.
-It has its weak points, namely stability and performance in the wind.
+Though this is a good backpacking stove, it has its weak points, namely ease of use and performance in the wind.
 A little bit of care on the part of the user can significantly mitigate these.
 We find that its cons are more than made up for by its light weight, small size, simmering ability, and good boil time.
 This stove quickly lets us make that thing we want most after a long day on our feet, real food.